Overall score

 Castle Hill (NSW) is an energetic metro larger suburb where cafés and local life overlap, while Gosnells (WA) is a well-serviced metro established suburb with plenty happening nearby.

-On the data, Castle Hill is stronger for schools and education options and public transport access; Gosnells answers with housing affordability and parks and reserves.
+On the data, Castle Hill is stronger for a quieter safety profile and schools and education options; Gosnells answers with housing affordability and parks and reserves.
 On housing, Castle Hill sits in a expensive band, compared with a affordable feel in Gosnells.

 On balance, retirees and families are more likely to prefer Castle Hill, while Gosnells remains a solid alternative depending on what matters most day to day.